 Cycling is better than running, because it won’t hurt your resistance training as much.
 Also, you want to limit yourself to a maximum of twenty minutes of cardio exercise each day.

-If you want to increase your cardiovascular endurance without losing too much size, a High Intensity Interval workout composed of many different bodyweight exercises, or running sprints are both excellent choices!
+If you want to increase your cardiovascular endurance without losing too much size, a High Intensity Interval Training workout composed of many different bodyweight exercises, or running sprints are both excellent choices!

 You can also utilize the Jacob’s Ladder Exercise, which is an intense cardio machine which has the potential to build muscle even!
 The Jacobs Ladder is an excellent tool for increasing your anaerobic endurance, while also strengthening your whole body.

 Keep Eating Carbs